wulongict/SpectralArchive/README.md

  git clone --recurse-submodules  https://github.com/wulongict/SpectralArchive.git
 ```

+Start from here, all the command should be excuted under the source code folder, namely, SpectralArchive.

-From the source code folder, run the following scripts to have a clean start.
+Run the following scripts to remove any intermediant files generated from previous failed compilation and have a clean start.
 ```bash
 ./cleanMake.bash
 ```

-Users can compile a CPU or GPU version using option TRUE or FALSE.
+Users can compile a CPU or GPU version using option FALSE or TRUE.

 ```bash
 # CPU version